physicsml/physicsml-archive/develop/content/Articles/DL_Theory_Intro_draft.md

 brought this topic into focus of attention by making a concrete statement about the DDNs complexity in terms of their capacity:

-"Modern DNNs have enough capacity to fit random noise."
+  > Modern DNNs have enough capacity to fit random noise.

 They demonstrate this in a series of simple and systematic experiments on state-of-the art DNNs for the image classification task using the ImageNet